Skip to content

 Departures

-VFR helicopters are generally processed via one of Sydney's Helicopter Routes.
+VFR helicopters are generally processed via an outbound helicopter route (see above).
 IFR helicopters should conform to fixed wing ops and be processed via the SY (RADAR) SID from an appropriate runway, unless a visual departure is acceptable.

 YOE: "Sydney Delivery, helicopter YOE, for the Harbour Bridge 5 outbound, request clearance"